The Ward (film): Release

 The first footage revealed from the film was on the French channel Canal+.
 The film premiered on September 13 at the 2010 Toronto International Film Festival.
+Subsequently, ARC Entertainment and XLrator Media purchased the US distribution rights for The Ward.

-The Ward was released in the UK on January 21, 2011.
-After its debut in a handful of film festivals in late 2010, The Ward was released in a few US theatres on July 8, 2011, where it grossed $7,760.
-The worldwide gross was $5.3 million.
-It was released on DVD and Blu-ray Disc in the US on August 16, 2011, and in the UK on October 17, 2011.
+After appearing in numerous other film festivals in late 2010, it was released theatrically in the UK on January 21, 2011.
+The Ward would release in a few US theatres on July 8, 2011, where it grossed $7,760; the worldwide gross was $5.3 million.
+The film released on DVD and Blu-ray Disc in the US on August 16 that same year, and in the UK on October 17, 2011.